Riverside Homicide Defense Attorney

 If your criminal record is negatively affecting your quality of life, or if you have an arrest record but no conviction, you may be eligible for record expungement.

-To clear your record, an attorney can assist you with petitioning the criminal court for an expungement.
-Provided that a person meets all the necessary criteria and can prove that they served out all assigned penalties in full, you may then be allowed to explain the reason behind your seeking expungement.
 Often, this reason pertains to employment opportunities, but it may also be a personal matter.
 No matter your reasoning, it should be disclosed to the court.
 A judge has the final discretion in determining if a person’s record should be expunged or if it is actually better for the public to have this crime remain accessible to anyone searching.

 A person who commits homicide, manslaughter, or any other serious violent crime that was then punished by prison time is not allowed to get their record expunged.
 Likewise, sex offenders who committed a crime against a minor cannot be an expunged record.
 If you are currently serving a criminal sentence or are charged with another crime, you likewise will not be eligible.